The-Old-Castle-Defense/docs/burn_buyback_fomo.md

 <div>

-The $FOMO Burn Tracker provides real-time insights into how many tokens have been burned and when offering full transparency and empowering the community to make informed decisions.
+The <a href="https://burnfomo.theoldcastle.xyz/en" target="_blanc" class="doc-link">$FOMO Burn Tracker</a> provides real-time insights into how many tokens have been burned and when offering full transparency and empowering the community to make informed decisions.
 </div>

 ## How Players Benefit from the $FOMO Burn and Buyback Mechanism